 10 Most Urgent, July 2019

-On July 1, 2019 the Coalition launched the fourth monthly "10 Most Urgent" list (ranked in order of urgency), calling attention to the most pressing cases of journalists under attack for pursuing the truth.
+On July 1, 2019 the Coalition launched the fifth monthly "10 Most Urgent" list (ranked in order of urgency), calling attention to the most pressing cases of journalists under attack for pursuing the truth.

 1. Jamal Khashoggi (Saudi Arabia): New UN report squarely blames Saudi Arabia and implicates prince for journalist’s murder.
 Despite the scathing report and earlier findings from the CIA that point to the Saudi crown prince’s involvement, there’s still no independent investigation into the Virginia resident’s brutal murder at the Saudi Arabian consulate in Istanbul.
 Calls for the White House to release intelligence reports have gone unheeded, along with a deadline to reply to Congress as required under the U.S. Global Magnitsky Act.

 2. Norma Sarabia (Mexico): Crime reporter shot to death at her home in Mexico.
 The correspondent for Diario Presente and Tabasco HOY was shot and killed at her home in Tabasco state, Mexico, on June 11.
 Sarabia had been covering crime and violence and received threats in 2014 for her reporting.
 The Tabasco state attorney general’s office said it had opened an investigation into the murder, but the killer remains at large.

 3. Marzieh Amiri (Iran): Journalist arrested covering May Day demonstrations.
 The economics reporter at Tehran-based newspaper Shargh Daily was arrested by Iranian authorities while covering May Day demonstrations, and since then her family has had limited contact with her.
 Authorities have accused Amiri of committing crimes against national security without giving any further details.
 As of June 2019, no date for release has been given.